 A faculty member denied tenure as a result of his/her review has the right to a hearing before the Rank and Tenure Appeals Committee whose elected membership shall be distinct from that of the Rank and Tenure Committee.
 Before this hearing, he/she must be informed of the reasons for the decision and be given 45 working days in which to submit his/her appeal.
 The Rank and Tenure Appeals Committee will review the decision of the Rank and Tenure Committee and consider the appeal (submitted either in person or in writing) of the faculty member, after which it will decide whether to uphold or overturn the decision of the Rank and Tenure Committee.
 In the case of an unfavorable decision by the Appeals Committee, the faculty member may at this point present his/her case in writing to the President, who must hear it.
 In this event, the judgment of the President, who may consult with the Appeals Committee, will be final.
-If the Rank and Tenure Appeals Committee overturns the decision of the Rank and Tenure Committee, then the Appeals Committee's recommendation is communicated to the President through the Senior Vice President for Academic Affairs.
+If the Rank and Tenure Appeals Committee overturns the decision of the Rank and Tenure Committee, then the Appeals Committee overturns the decision of the Rank and Tenure Committee, then the Appeals Committee overturns the decision of the Rank and Tenure Committee, then the Appeals Committee overturns the decision of the Rank and Tenure Committee, then the Appeals Committee's recommendation is communicated to the President through the Senior Vice President for Academic Affairs.